Why is Uterine Fibroid Removal Surgery Required?

-Generally, doctors ask the patient to get admitted one day before the uterine fibroid removal surgery.
+Generally, doctors ask the patient to be admitted one day before the uterine fibroid removal surgery.
 This is helpful for the patient to adjust to the hospital environment and feel comfortable.
 The patient is advised to have light meals and asked not to consume anything on the night before uterine fibroid removal surgery.
-It is recommended because once the patient is given anaesthesia, their intestinal walls relax, which may cause its content to get leaked to the oesophagus (food pipe) or anus.
+It is recommended because once the patient is given anesthesia, their intestinal walls relax, which may cause its content to get leaked to the oesophagus (food pipe) or anus.
 Doctors also prescribe antacids and laxatives to prevent any such complications.

 Methods of Uterine Fibroid Removal Surgery

 - Abdominal Myomectomy: This conventional surgical procedure is also known as open myomectomy.
 In this approach, the surgeon makes an open surgical incision in the abdomen to gain access to the uterus to remove fibroids.
 Once the fibroids are removed, the surgeon stitches back the abdominal wall and skin using sutures.
 Abdominal is usually conducted in the cases of several deeply rooted fibroids.

 - Laparoscopic Myomectomy: This is a minimally invasive uterine fibroid removal surgery.
 In laparoscopic myomectomy, the doctor makes small incisions around the lower abdomen and visualizes the uterus with the help of a laparoscope, which is inserted through any of the incisions.
 Further, the doctor removes the fibroids using surgical instruments inserted through the other incisions.